 To encourage a fussy cat to eat, try serving the meal in a different way.
 Be sure your cat has a quiet place to eat where she won’t be disturbed.
 If that doesn’t work, try a different bowl or consider changing to a different food.

-If your cat still won’t eat, or goes 24 hours or more without eating, you should consult your veterinarian.
+You should consult your veterinarian if your cat still won’t eat or goes 24 hours or more without eating.
 Your cat might have dental problems or sore gums that make eating painful.
 Or your cat might have an obstruction or illness that is affecting her appetite or ability to eat.